 Turing right here and a quick blast up the hill and you will have finished the Confolens mini loop.
 Time for a coffee and a slice of cake (or beer)!

-*GDPR – If you complete the email field then click on the button below it means you are happy to receive emails from us as part of our monthly newsletter campaigns.
+*GDPR – If you complete the e-mail field and click on the button below it means you are happy to receive e-mails from us as part of our monthly newsletter campaigns.